Blog Home

 • Take fruit and vegetables with you for snacks.
 This will help you avoid the temptation of turning to the vending machine for processed foods when hunger hits.

 • Choose fresh fruits over dried options.
-Both have fiber, but the water content of the fresh varieties lowers the energy density.
+Both contain fiber, but the higher water content of the fresh varieties lowers their energy density.

 Sources